Chapter 8:

 When I opened my eyes, the world was wrong.

 Everything around me was orange—flames reflecting off smoke and rubble.
 My ears were ringing.
 My head pounded.
-My body felt heavy and numb.
+My body heavy and numb.

 I slowly pushed myself up.

 There was no ceiling.
 No walls.
-Even the floor was barely recognisable.
+No floor even.
+Just ashes, shattered metal, and broken bodies.

-Whatever room I had been in before was completely gone.
 The damage was so extreme that I couldn’t even tell which part of the facility I was in anymore.

 Everything had been erased.